 Computer aided learning was being used in both educational and industrial training scenarios.

-Around this time the first Learning Management Systems (LMS) appeared.
+LMS stands for Learning Management System.
+The first Learning Management Systems appeared in the 1970s.
 LMS were frameworks which presented knowledge, distributed it and recorded interactions with it.
-Early variants revolved around Drill-and-Practice techniques but things have progressed rapidly.
+Early types of LMS revolved around Drill-and-Practice techniques but things have progressed rapidly.

 Wikipedia states, “The first fully featured Learning Management System (LMS) was called EKKO, developed and released by Norway’s NKI Distance Education Network in 1991… In 2000, the University of Zurich revolutionized the concept of digitized learning by introducing the first open-source LMS called OLAT.
 A year later, the LMS development industry welcomed the SCORM format which transformed eLearning by allowing multiple electronic-based training materials to be bundled into one, universal package.
 SCORM is very much still around, but it’s limiting in the modern-world of computing.
 However, part of it would later evolve into xAPI which is still a useful system which allows non-traditional eLearning types to be connected to each other.